 I type terrible things.

-From superheroes to the supernatural, from conspiracy theories to social issues, I channel my thoughts into stories that sit with you long after they’re done.
+From superheroes to the supernatural, from conspiracy theories to social issues, I channel my thoughts into stories that sit with you long after they’re over.

 Something’s wrong with this timeline.
 You can sense it.
 Things are worse than they should be.
 The people in power know it, too.
 And they’re watching you.